-Any current CMU student who does not have a meal plan, including flex dollars, may request a block of 10 meals by completing the Meal Swipe Registration Form on the CMU Student Food Pantry Engage Central Platform.
+Any current CMU student who does not have a meal plan, including FLEX dollars, may request a block of 10 meals by completing the Meal Swipe Registration Form on the CMU Student Food Pantry Engage Central Platform.

 I have a meal plan.
 Can I still get help?

 Students with an existing meal plan are not currently eligible to receive additional meal swipes, but help is still available.
-Any student may receive food at the CMU Student Food Pantry, and those who need additional help can speak to a Care Advocate about additional support avilable by calling (989) 774-2273.
+Any student may receive food at the CMU Student Food Pantry, and those who need additional help can speak to a Care Advocate about additional support available by calling (989) 774-2273.

 I requested meals; when will I receive them?

 It takes approximately one full business day for meals to appear on your account.
 For example, if you submit your request Monday before 5:00 p.m., your meals should appear on your card by 5:00 p.m. the following Tuesday evening.
 Requests submitted on Friday will appear before 5:00 p.m. the following Monday.
-Requests submitted during university breaks or holidays may requrie additional time to process.
+Requests submitted during university breaks or holidays may require additional time to process.